matanbt/GASLITE/README.md

 # GASLITEing the Retrieval - Reproduction

-This repository contains code for attacking retrieval models via crafting of passages (with _GASLITE_ method) to poison the used retrieval corpus and evaluating these attacks.
+This official repository of the paper ["GASLITEing the Retrieval: Exploring Vulnerabilities in Dense Embedding-based Search"](https://arxiv.org/abs/2412.20953), allowing reproduction of experiments and the presented ablation studies presented.
-The repository also allows reproduction of experiments and ablation studies presented in the paper "GASLITEing the Retrieval: Exploring Vulnerabilities in Dense Embedding-based Search".
+The repository contains code for attacking retrieval models via crafting of passages (with _GASLITE_ method) to poison the used retrieval corpus and evaluating these attacks.

 ![fig1.png](assets/fig1.png)